RocketCommunicationsInc/astro-components-stencil/src/components/rux-global-status-bar/readme.md

 #### Unnamed Slots

-There is one unnnamed slot in the Global Status Bar.
+There is one unnamed slot in the Global Status Bar.
 This slot is intended for any other elements or components you would like placed in the status bar separate from common components such as a menu icon and application name.
 Any children elements of the Global Status Bar that are not named slots will be considered slotted into this unnamed slot.
-Status bar elements like the [Clock](https://www.astrouxds.com/ui-components/clock), [Tabs](https://www.astrouxds.com/ui-components/tabs), and [Buttons](https://www.astrouxds.com/ui-components/buttons) and even plain HTML can be inserted into the body of the Global Status Bar using the component’s [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).
+Status bar elements like the [Clock](https://www.astrouxds.com/ui-components/clock), [Tabs](https://www.astrouxds.com/ui-components/tabs), [Buttons](https://www.astrouxds.com/ui-components/buttons), and even plain HTML can be inserted into the body of the Global Status Bar using the component’s [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot).

 ```xml
  <rux-global-status-bar class="dark-theme" appname="Astro App" version="3.0">